|Cleaning solar panels is often not worth the cost, researchers at the Jacobs School of Engineering at UC San Diego found.|

-“You definitely wouldn’t get your money back after hiring someone to wash your rooftop panels,” said Jan Kleissl, the principal investigator on the study and a professor of mechanical and aerospace engineering at UC San Diego.
+“Most homeowners won't get their money back for hiring someone to wash their rooftop panels,” said Jan Kleissl, the principal investigator on the study and a professor of mechanical and aerospace engineering at UC San Diego.

 He cautions that the study is focused on smaller systems.
 For very large installations, economies of scale may mean that washing panels is worth it.